 I am 1 in 600.
 And I believe that every cleft-affected person in this world deserves the opportunity to survive and thrive as I have.

-I recently joined the Smile Train Young Leadership Circle (YLC), a group of young professionals committed to furthering Smile Train’s cause.
-As a YLC member, I am able to fundraise for Smile Train and spread awareness about this amazing organization that not only impacts countless cleft-affected people around the world but has also deeply impacted me and others cleft-affected people in the US.
-I hope you will consider donating whatever amount you are able to my campaign, and sharing with your networks to help me reach my goal.
-I know I and other cleft-affected people around the world are grateful for your support.
-Together we can change the world one smile at a time!
+I am part of Smile Train's Young Leadership Circle (YLC), a group of young professionals committed to furthering Smile Train’s cause.
+As a YLC member, I am able to fundraise for Smile Train and spread awareness about this amazing organization that not only impacts countless cleft-affected people around the world but has also deeply impacted me and other cleft-affected people in the US.

 https://www.mysmiletrain.org/campaign/1-in-600